 If you are registered at the University Campus Health Centre you may be able to request medical evidence.

 Important: You must not upload graphic images such as body parts.
-These could be seen as offensive and cannot be verified.
+These could be seen as offensive and do not meet the above criteria for acceptable evidence.

 How to submit a claim